How Does The State Of Nevada Define Domestic Violence?

 In most cases, there will be more than one police officer called to the scene of a domestic violence situation; the people involved will be separated and interviewed by the officers.
 In some cases, one of the participants will refuse to be interviewed, which can end up being helpful for a criminal lawyer.
 However, as a practical matter, refusing to be interviewed would likely result in an arrest.
 The police will also look for marks or injuries on the parties involved in order to determine the identity of the aggressor.
 They will take photographs of any injuries and include them in the police report.

-If someone is charged with domestic violence, they could be charged with misdemeanor battery domestic violence, which is called a progressive crime.
+If someone is charged with domestic violence, they could be charged with misdemeanor battery domestic violence, which is a progressive crime.
 This means that if the individual commits a subsequent violation within seven years, the penalties will increase to anywhere from 10 days to six months in jail, between 100 and 200 hours of community service, a fine of $500 to $1000 plus fees, and weekly counseling sessions for one year.
 Once again, the court can order alcohol or drug counseling.
 A third offense within seven years is a category C felony, which is punishable by a sentence of imprisonment in Nevada State Prison for at least one year and not more than five years, a potential fine of $1000 to $10,000, and it is not probationable.

 A serious type of domestic violence is domestic violence with strangulation, which is a felony and carries severe penalties.
 If severe injuries were sustained by the victim, then the aggressor could face a felony charge of domestic violence.
 If a child under the age of 18 was the victim, then the court may refer the child to child protective services or the division of family services.

 Unless the circumstances are really egregious, bail will usually be granted.
-I believe the minimum is $2000 and will likely increase for subsequent offenses.
+The minimum is $2000 and will likely increase for subsequent offenses.
 If someone committed domestic violence against one of their children, then they may be restricted from seeing any of their children by a no-contact order.
 If a no-contact order were to be violated, the perpetrator could be held in contempt and put in custody for up to six months.
 If the parties involved in a domestic violence case are married, the court will sometimes lift the no-contact order between them.
 Once charges related to domestic violence have been filed, a temporary restraining order (TRO) will automatically be put in place.
 In most cases, TROs last for the pendency of the case, but they could last for an entire year depending on the circumstances of the case.

 Does An Alleged Victim Actually Need To Be Injured For Domestic Violence Charges To Be Brought?